 Filling – The dentist removes the part of your tooth that is decayed, cleans the area, and fills in the cleaned out cavity with a filling material.

 Crown – A crown is like a cap that covers and stabilizes the entire top of your damaged tooth.
 Crowns can be made from gold.
 They can also be made out of porcelain or ceramic and matched perfectly to the color of your natural teeth.
 Summit Dental now features CEREC single-visit porcelain restorations.
 With CEREC, teeth can be restored in a single setting for the patient, rather than multiple appointments required with earlier technology.
-Using this advanced CAD/CAM computer technology, Dr. Hagedorn can design and place ceramic crowns, veneers, inlays, and onlays all in one single visit.
+Using this advanced CAD/CAM computer technology, Dr. Dewey can design and place ceramic crowns, veneers, inlays, and onlays all in one single visit.
 No additional appointments or temporary restorations required!
-Watch a video of Dr. Hagedorn and CEREC technology in action.
+Watch a video of Dr. Dewey and CEREC technology in action.

 Bridge – If one or more teeth are missing, the gaps in your mouth will allow other teeth to move and lead to many problems.
 In this case, the dentist will design a bridge.
 Bridges will attach to the natural teeth that surround the gap in your mouth.